 It starts quietly.
-A Saturday morning, the kettle’s on, and you’re scrolling through X. A hashtag keeps popping up: #UKGiftHour.
+A Saturday morning, the kettle’s on, and you’re scrolling through X or Bluesky.
+A hashtag keeps popping up: #UKGiftHour.
 At first glance it looks like any other trending tag.
 Look a little closer and you’ll see something different.
 Independent makers showing their work.
 Small brands sharing their stories.
 People commenting, liking, and chatting.

 That’s UK Gift Hour.
 It’s not a marketplace.
 It’s a community gathering that happens online every weekend morning.